spoonk/chip-imaging/frontend/README.md

 [ x ] * make mocks of all devices for testing on mac / linux

+[ ] websockets, not flask -> better streaming + flask is annoying with warning

 [ ] full server integration
     [ ] make all routes nice + toasted